elozano98/Flappy-bird---GA/README.md

-# Genetic algorithm learns how to play Flappy Birdsimplementation
+# Genetic algorithm learns how to play Flappy Bird
 Training a neural network with genetic algorithm to play flappy bird.

 ## Details of the genetic algorithm